-'''

-<core:pojo-cache name="myCache" cfg-resource-name="myown/cache.xml"/>

-'''

-19.2.
+<core:pojo-cache name="myCache" cfg-resource-name="myown/cache.xml"/> is used for caching some rendered content which changes rarely.
+For example, the welcome page of our blog displays the recent blog entries:

+20.2.
 Page fragment caching

 The most interesting user of JBossCache is the tag, Seam's solution to the problem of page fragment caching in JSF. uses pojoCache internally, so you need to follow the steps listed above before you can use it.
 (Put the jars in the EAR, wade through the scary configuration options, etc.)